cmu-rss-lab/rosdiscover-evaluation/README.rst

   (native)$ pipenv scripts/gather-rq2-results.py
   (container)$ docker/run.sh gather-rq2

-This pulls information out of the `compare.observed.recovered.csv` files into the Comparison csvs mentioned above.
+This pulls information out of the :code:`compare.observed.recovered.csv` files into the Comparison csvs mentioned above.
 They can the be analyzed like mentioned below.

 The data collected for the experiments of RQ3 is in: results/data/RosTopicBugs - RQ3 - Results Table.csv